 Thank you for your patronage & we look forward to seeing you in the new year!

-Please visit for wonderful local produce, fresh fish, delicious baked goods & food items, useful handmade products, as well as, interesting handmade arts & crafts, and to enjoy local quality entertainment.
+Please visit for wonderful local produce, fresh fish, delicious baked goods & food items, useful handmade products & gifts, as well as, interesting handmade arts & crafts.

 Buy Fresh!
 Buy Local! — is the ‘motto’ that inspired 11 people (our Founders – Claudio Adragna, Paul Adragna, Dennis & Cherrin Meleg, Brian & Monica Brandner, Christine Dundas, Vitalii Jidkov & Nataliia Jidkova, Peter & Cheryl Scorrar) to come together to form the Community Farmers’ Market.

 Kingsville did not have a farmers’ market, despite attempts years ago at Lakeside Park and sidewalk sales events.
 The Executive Committee recognized that there was still a need for a local farmers’ market.
 In 2014, with the support of the Kingsville Town Council, they were able to overcome obstacles and find a great locale at 28 Division St. South, (the old Kingsville Library location, now named Carnegie Hall) right in the heart of uptown Kingsville.

 The Community Farmers’ Market debuted on May 17, 2014, to somewhat less than perfect weather; nonetheless, the vendors were very enthusiastic and the community embraced them.
 Since that very first day, the Market continues to find ways to grow and thrive.
 In early 2015, Market members voted to change the Market’s name to ‘Kingsville Farmers’ Market’ to provide customers with more location awareness.
 The Kingsville Farmers’ Market is a proud member of the Farmers’ Markets Ontario®.